arlek777/TravelPlanner/README.md

 1. Add a budget feature so you can track all spends like for the hotel, gas, etc.
 2. Add a hotel vote feature so you can decide together where to stay during the trip.

+# Technical Details

+It's a Signle Page Application.
+I used classical layered architecture which includes:

+BusinessLogic layer
+DataAccess layer which uses on EntityFramework to access MS SQL DB DomainModel layer
+Identity layer which is responsible for authorization and security and uses ASP.NET Identity library Web UI which is built on top of ASP.NET Core and Angular 4